vzelen/rviews/README.md

 auto& obj = tmp.second;
 f(obj.field);
 ```
-e.g. obtain the pair clasically by value, then bind `first` by-value and `second` by-ref.
-This is an approach to consider `first` as a very lightweigt type which can be copied around and which lvalueness is not required.
+e.g. obtain the pair classically by value, then bind `first` by-value and `second` by-ref.
+This is an approach to consider `first` as a very lightweight type that can be copied around and which lvalueness is not required.
 It works, but then we're missing one big user - C++ range-based loops.

 ```c++
 {